- Alzheimer's disease symptoms and stages facts

 Stage 2: Very mild cognitive decline

 Stage 2 of early Global Deterioration Scale of Alzheimer's disease is termed "very mild cognitive decline."
-The signs and symptoms of the first stage of Alzheimer's disease are:
+The signs and symptoms of the second stage of Alzheimer's disease are:

 - Mild memory loss

 Usually, these patients can function socially and at work (mild Alzheimer's disease).